stefanodangelo/mdify/README.md

 - Currently, MDify can only handle PDFs and images (such as text extracts, document scans, etc.).
 Therefore, please make sure that your documents meet the requirements in order for the tool to work best.
 - Diagrams are not supported yet, therefore if you use the `DESCRIBED` write mode they may be analyzed incorrectly.

+## 📄 Documentation
+For more information, please refer to the [official documentation](https://stefanodangelo.github.io/mdify/).

 ## 🤝 Contributing
 MDify is an independent, open-source project developed and maintained by passionate developers.
 Your support is highly valued, and any contributions — whether through issues, bug reports, feature requests, or pull requests — are more than welcome!